* FTSE MIB and IBEX outperform

 By Sudip Kar-Gupta

-LONDON, March 5 (Reuters) - European shares were steady on Wednesday as the United States and Russia planned talks to ease tensions over Ukraine, while Spain and Italy outperformed on fresh signs of an economic rebound in those countries.
+LONDON, March 5 (Reuters) - European shares steadied on Wednesday as the United States and Russia planned talks to ease tensions over Ukraine, while Spain and Italy outperformed on signs their economies were gathering strength.

-The euro zone's blue-chip Euro STOXX 50 index inched up 0.1 percent to 3,137.84 points, but the Spanish and Italian markets - dubbed by the "periphery" many investors, as compared to the "core" of Germany and France - fared better.
+The euro zone’s blue-chip Euro STOXX 50 index closed flat at 3,135.97 points, but the Spanish and Italian markets - dubbed as the “periphery” by many investors compared to the “core” of Germany and France - fared better.

 The Milan and Madrid bourses rose after Markit composite purchasing managers’ indexes (PMIs) for Italy and Spain both beat forecasts and came in above the 50 mark that separates growth from contraction.

-Analysts added that speculation about fresh action from the European Central Bank on Thursday to spur the region's economy and fend off the threat of ultra-low inflation was acting as an extra support for European equities.
+Analysts said speculation about fresh action from the European Central Bank on Thursday to spur the region’s economy and fend off the threat of ultra-low inflation was also acting as an extra support for European equities.

 Andrea Williams, European equities fund manager at Royal London Asset Management, backed Italian and Spanish stocks such as Italian airport and motorway operator Atlantia, Spanish electricity grid operator Red Electrica and Spanish oil group Repsol.